Valuation and Distribution Options for a Pension in a Divorce in Arizona

-Alternatively, the Arizona Court of Appeal indicated Wife could have asked the court to reserve jurisdiction over the issue of her receiving a form of payment when Husband became eligible to retire.
+Alternatively, the Arizona Court of Appeal indicated the Wife could have asked the court to reserve jurisdiction over the issue of her receiving a form of payment when the Husband became eligible to retire.

 The court of appeals found the trial court must have found the parties’ agreements regarding the division of the pension to have been fair given some of the other financial terms in the parties agree upon Consent Decree.

 The Court of Appeals concluded the parties’ agreements appeared to have been bargained for and fair.

 Contact our experienced Phoenix and Scottsdale Arizona divorce attorneys at (480)305-8300 to discuss your Arizona divorce case.

 - Community Lien in Arizona

 - Community Lien on Sole and Separate Property in Arizona

 - Community Property and Personal Guaranty in Arizona

 - Determining Community Versus Sole Property in Arizona

 - The difference Between Community and Separate Property in Arizona